nation3/law/contracts/DisputeResolutionProcess.linked.md

 #### Platform malfunction

 In case of a malfunction within Skiff, the Supreme Court Multisig will post a joint statement declaring the use of Ethermail instead of Skiff.
 All Parties and Judges shall continue adhering to the same procedures detailed for Skiff, but instead of using their Skiff Ethereum alias, they must use their Ethermail address.

+## Appeal process

+Currently, the parties have the right to appeal the outcome of the outcome, being the DAO the one that decides if it proceeds.

+1. Once a settlement proposal has been put forth by the Supreme Court Multisig, any of the Parties can appeal such proposal within a 4-day window which is encoded in the Designated Smart Contracts.
+2. If the settlement is appealed by one of the parties, they have to submit their claims towards the DAO through a forum post, including all the relevant information plus a signed message on Etherscan to proof they are the owners of said wallet.
+3. The counterparty is allowed and encouraged to do the same in reply to the appellant's post.
+4. Parties have a total of xxxxxx days to present their appeal